aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 >
 > Search for the longest ORF.
 If you have found it, click on 'Mark'.
 Submit the longest ORF to BLAST.
 >
 > How will this ORF be annotated?
 Is it a gene or something else?
 What does the gene do?
-Fill your annotation into the > [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the header ERR029207_ORF
+Fill your annotation into the
+> [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the header ERR029207_ORF.
 >
 {: .challenge}

+## Automated Annotation

 Now we will annotate all genomes with an automated approach.
 Prokka is a pipeline script which coordinates a series of genome feature predictor tools and sequence similarity tools to annotate the genome sequence or contigs.
 A range of programs are available for these tasks but here we will use PROKKA, which is a pipeline comprising several open source bioinformatic tools and databases.